Minneapolis police report 'shots fired' near George Floyd Square, suspect believed to have fled: officials

 Floyd, a 46-year-old Black man, died on May 25, 2020, after a White police officer held his knee against Floyd’s neck while Floyd was handcuffed and lying on his stomach with his hands behind his back.
 The now-former police officer, Derek Chauvin, was seen on video holding his knee on Floyd’s neck for nearly nine and a half minutes despite Floyd shouting several times that he could not breathe.

 Chauvin was convicted in April of second-degree unintentional murder, third-degree murder and second-degree manslaughter.
-He will be sentenced in June and face decades in prison.
+He will be sentenced in June and faces decades in prison.

 CLICK HERE TO GET THE FOX NEWS APP